scherersebastian/home/blog/2023-10-02-understanding-adversarial-attacks-on-llms/index.md

 # Understanding Adversarial Attacks on LLMs

 If you're elbow-deep in AI research or engineering, this one's a wakeup call.
-Recent studies have unveiled a new class of vulnerabilities in Large Language Models (LLMs) – and it’s not just theoretical.
+Recent studies have unveiled a new class of vulnerabilities in Large Language Models (LLMs) - and it's not just theoretical.

 Researchers have published a paper showing how to automate the discovery of prompt injection attacks: [Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)